aeszyman/ARTH312/syllabus.md

 *
 ###### Week 3
 #### September 9: Carolingian Empire
+* Benjamin Anderson, "Carolingian Consensus," in _Cosmos and Community in Early Medieval Art_ (Yale University Press, 2017).
 #### September 11: European Culture in the New Millennium
 * _Hidden Brain_ by Shankar Vedantam: [Facts Aren't Enough: The Psychology of False Beliefs](https://www.npr.org/player/embed/743195213/743559544).
 Listen from 19:55 to 29:10.
 ###### Week 4